 During the simulation mode, the System Operator and the settlement centre shall deliver training for the personnel of the wholesale energy market entities: balance providers, as well as employees of KEGOC’s MES branches, with respect to the principles and methods of working with the BEM software, including how to: submit planned electricity generation / consumption data to devise the daily schedule; apply for participation in the regulation; access to the information database of the System Operator to know actual hourly electricity generation / consumption for each BEM participant.

 To test the monitoring of the balancing electricity contracts as a part of the BEM software test during the simulation mode, the parties to the contracts: the balance providers and the financial settlement centre, execute reconciliation statements for the electricity purchased and sold on the balancing market; issue invoices for payment upon the accounting period marked 'Test'.

 The information on hourly imbalances for each balance provider and balancing electricity cost indicators shall help the wholesale market participants to optimize business processes associated with generation/consumption of electricity in the wholesale electricity market.
 The simulation mode has shown that each balance provider has access to an analytical information needed to plan costs and revenue for the forthcoming period.
 The access to information database of the BEM system of the System Operator is provided in the following manner:

-1. Each BEM participant shall be registered in the information database of the system.
-To do that it shall provide to the System Operator (hereinafter referred to as SO) the necessary contact information including: Registered address; full name and position of an employee responsible for receiving and sending the data; e-mail; contact telephone numbers.
+1. Each participant of the balancing market shall register in the information database of the system.
+To do that he shall provide the System Operator (CO) with the necessary contact information, including: the registered address, the name and position of the person responsible for receiving and sending the data, e-mail, contact phone numbers.